jameshfisher/jameshfisher.com/_posts/2019-01-20-my-parents-are-flat-earthers.md

 The conspiracy theories grew gradually.
 As long as I can remember,
-Dad's bookshelf has been laden with Egyptology and Pyramid studies.
+Dad's bookshelf has been laden with interesting Egyptology and Pyramid studies.
 No conspiracies there,
 but an early interest in _secret knowledge_.
 In the 1990s,